fommil/fpmortals/manuscript/complete.md

   math.sin(1.0)
 ~~~~~~~~

-However, it can sometimes be clunky to use `object` methods since it
+However, it can be clunky to use `object` methods since it reads
+inside-out, not left to right.
+In addition, a function on an `object`
+steals the namespace.
+If we were to define `sin(t: T)` somewhere else
-reads inside-out, not left to right: it's the same problem as Java's
+we get *ambiguous reference* errors.
+This is the same problem as
-static methods vs class methods.
+Java's static methods vs class methods.

 W> If you like to put methods on a `trait`, requiring users to mix your
 W> traits into their `classes` or `objects` with the *cake pattern*,